 The …courts and governments found themselves making increasingly arbitrary decisions about which businesses to favor.
 Something had to be done.
 The solution was a new concept: incorporation by registration.
 In various countries, legislation was passed [in 1844] allowing entrepreneurs to incorporate any firm they liked by simply filing paperwork.
 No longer would corporations be privileged associations granted monopolies by the state to pursue some public purpose.
 They had become a standard business form—along with sole proprietorships and partnerships—that was available to all.

 In 1886, the US ruled that corporations are legal persons whose freedoms cannot be restricted under the 14th amendment.
 The 14th amendment had been written after the Civial War with the intention to protect the rights of emancipated slaves as persons, but which ironically was used to expand the rights of corporations instead.
 In the first 44 years after the 14th amendment was enacted, it was used to protect the rights of corporations in 312 cases and it was only used to decide about the rights of former slaves and their descendants in 28 cases.

 The success of businesses to lobby for more power can be seen in their recent success in achieving the right to spend unlimited money to lobby for more political power in the 2010 Citizen’s United case.
-Before Citizen’s United, corporations had always been greatly restricted from using their might to influence elections and politicans and most financial political process or at least greatly restricted.
+Before Citizen’s United, corporations had always been greatly restricted from using their might to influence elections and politicans and most financial political process or at least explicitly banned from .
 Wealthy business people have always had lots of creative ways to get around those laws and use their money to buy influence, but it was legally constrained in well-run democracies.
 Now that unlimited corporate money can flood into the American political process, the data shows a large increase in corporate political expenditures and that is just the money that we can track.
 Citizen’s United also legalized unlimited dark money spending that intentionally helps (often corporate) donors hide their identity to shield them from embarrassment.